ElsaSusan98/SafeSurfWebApp/README.md

 ## Models & Training

-This module trains the extracted features with various machine learning models.
+This module trains the extracted features with various machine-learning models.
 Which include
 1. Decision tree
 2. XGBoost
 3. Random Forest
 4. Logical regression
 5. Support vector machines

-Evaluate the performance of the trained model and select the best-performed model for deployment.All these model testing and traing can be found in Finalmodel.ipynb file.
+Evaluate the performance of the trained model and select the best-performed model for deployment.
+All these model testing and training can be found in the Finalmodel.ipynb file.

 ## Installation

-Requirements :Python 3.8 or higher pip package manager
+Requirements:Python 3.8 or higher
+pip package manager
 React js (for frontend development)
 Git

-### For frontend In the project directory, you can run:
+### For frontend In the project directory, you can run the:

 Install Node.js dependencies:
 cd client